-What Can a Handyman Do in Charleston, SC?
+What Can a Handyman Do Without a License in Charleston, SC?

 In South Carolina, most “handyman” work is legal without a state contractor license only when the total value of the job stays under the state’s contractor licensing threshold; above that, you typically need a South Carolina contractor license issued through the SC Contractor’s Licensing Board (LLR).
 Separately, electrical, plumbing, HVAC, and gas work generally require trade licensure through LLR regardless of job size, and Charleston requires a City business license (paid annually, based on gross receipts).